Acupuncture + Chinese Herbal Medicine

 The first 4 visits into the office will be comprised of a comprehensive patient education procedure.
 Done over the course of 4 separate consecutive visits this procedure ensures that patients receive the treatment plan they need and deserve.

-The first complimentary consultation includes an in depth medical history, along with observing your tongue, pulse, and palpation of different trigger points along the body.
+The first complimentary consultation includes an in depth Chinese Medical Exam, observing your tongue, pulse, and palpation of different trigger points along the body.

-This evaluationination is used to determine the exact nature of your condition as well as to determine if we will be able to help you.
+This evaluation is used to determine the exact nature of your condition as well as to determine if we will be able to help you.

-This first visit is usually the longest.
-It will last about 2 hours but after that most treatments last about 1 hour.
-The second and third visits go into more educational detail helping patients understand how acupuncture and wellness care can help them.
+This second visit will include a much more in-depth medical intake.
+Your third and fourth visits will both include a full Acupuncture treatment to see how your body will respond.
+Most treatments last about 1 hour.
+These 3 visits go into more educational detail helping patients understand how acupuncture and wellness care can help them.

-The 4th visit is when a course of treatment or treatment plan is recommended and will vary depending on the severity of the condition, length of time with the condition, your overall health, energy and commitment to healing.
+After the 4th visit, a course of treatment or treatment plan is recommended and will vary depending on the severity of the condition, length of time with the condition, your overall health, energy and commitment to healing.

 Many people begin to see results in just a few treatments.
 Treatments will be scheduled according to the treatment plan developed specifically for you during your first 4 visits.
 Treatment plans vary between weekly, monthly, or less if the problem is acute.

 The treatments will be less often as the conditions improve.
-Through scheduled re-evaluationinations the doctor, based on your progress, will modify treatment plans.
+Through scheduled re-evaluations the doctor, based on your progress, will modify treatment plans.

 It is eventually recommended for patients to include acupuncture maintenance treatments as a regular part of their health care regimen coming in for “tune ups” weekly, monthly, or seasonally.